AM505/CSS-HTMLProject/readme.md

 ### Fonts and Colour Scheme

-The colour scheme is pale red () with white () text and pale grey for contrast in certain areas.
+The colour scheme is pale red (#f72047) with white (#ffffff) text and pale grey for contrast in certain areas.
 The Roboto font was used throughout the project.

 ### Images